cclaerhout/xen_QuoteME/readme.txt

 	> You also have an option to automatically activate the QuoteME popup after selected some text in a post OR you can activate the QuoteME popup once a trigger has been pressed (located at the top right of the thread)

 Works with
-> the TinyMCE editor
+> the TinyMCE editor (mce3/mce4)
+> the XenForo Redactor editor
-> the normal 'editor' (textarea) being used with TinyMCE
+> the normal 'editor' (textarea) being used with TinyMCE/XenForo Redactor
 > the normal 'editor' (textarea) used alone
 > Markitup Integrator addon